 Our courses are delivered onsite at our training facility in Brisbane, near the Brisbane airport. with classroom-based theory learning, supported by practical skills training and scenario-based practical knowledge using a range of methods to support you through your course.

 We operate our rigging courses are run on a regular basis.
 If you would like to secure your spot on the next course, please contact our bookings team on email@example.com or alternatively call 07 5658 0040.

 Our Rigging Courses are nationally recognised that will give you the knowledge and skills to safely construct framework in different working environments.
 Build up from basic to advanced levels and get more complex skills.

-Our Trainers and Assessors have a wealth of knowledge that comes from years of experience in the industry and will prepare you for life in the work force.
-Our highly skilled and friendly trainers will conduct the scaffolding course in a way that makes you feel comfortable, confident and ready to get a job in the Rigging industry.
+Our Trainers and Assessors have a wealth of knowledge that comes from years of experience in the industry and will prepare you for life in the workforce.
+Our highly skilled and friendly trainers will conduct the rigging course in a way that makes you feel comfortable, confident and ready to get a job in the Rigging industry.
 We strive to provide real work conditions and teach you how to keep yourself and others safe.

 (Pre-requisite CPCCLDG3001A Licence to perform dogging)

 CPCCLRG3001A – Licence to perform rigging basic level

 CPCCLRG3002A – Licence to perform rigging intermediate level